wko/clinical-trial-criteria-translation/README.md

 6. criterions.xml: The input file including eligibility criterion

-## The list of output files: in the output directory
+### The list of output files: in the output directory

 1. formal_text: : output the criteria, semantic representation, and final formal query.
 2. log.txt: output more detailed information including age expressions, time expressions, metamap tagger output, refined matamap tagger output, and semantic representation
 3. formal_queries.xml: the final output of our program.

-# Test Data
-The list of paper data files: the input and output files of the test in our paper

-1. input files: criterions.xml
-2. output files: mapping_output, formal.txt, log.txt, formal_queries.xml

-The configuration of web service:

-1. metamap tagger service：get the output of metamap tagger
-2. superclasses service: get all superclasses of concept
-3. synset service: get synset of concept